Identifying Risk In BDCs - KCAP Financial

 (12) Has a better than sector average trend in "portfolio gains".
 KCAP has had losses in 9 of the last 11 quarters.
 Fail.

 (13) Has less than 5% in structured products (a.k.a.
 CLOs).
 The ratio was (53/355) 14.9% in Q1-17 in direct investments.
-Adding Asset Managers (90/355) the ratio was 25.4%.
+Adding asset managers (90/355), the ratio was 25.4%.
 Fail.

 (14) Has less than 5% in income that comes from PIK ("payment in kind") income.
 KCAP has zero in PIK income the last two quarters due to two PIK loans being on non-accrual.
 Pass.